meetupcall/slate/source/index.md

 ]
 ```

-This endpoint retrieves a collection of the email addresses and login_urls of all Signups previously created through API with your key.
+This endpoint retrieves a collection of the email addresses and login_urls of all Signups previously created through the API with your key.

 ### HTTP Request